tamariam/Kiddie-Corner/README.md

 - Individuals looking for gifts for children's birthdays, holidays, or special occasions

 ## Project Goals
-To develop an innovative and user-friendly online toy store platform that caters to various age groups, offering a curated selection of toys, while providing seamless functionality for both customers and shop owners to browse, shop, and manage products efficiently
+To develop  user-friendly online toy store platform that caters to various age groups, offering a curated selection of toys, while providing seamless functionality for both customers and shop owners to browse, shop, and manage products efficiently

 ## User Stories and Epics

-To assist the AGILE process, I have created several user stories to help me plan and implement the project.
-These will help me prioritize the features and functionality of the site and ensure that I am delivering an MVP by the deadline.Firstly I start creating epics which were broken down into user stories, each representing a specific feature.
-I utilized the MoSCoW prioritization (Must have, Should have, Could have, Won't have) to categorize and prioritize each user story based on its importance.
+To assist the AGILE process, I start creating epics which were broken down into user stories, each representing a specific feature.
+These will help me prioritize the features and functionality of the site and ensure that I am delivering an MVP by the deadline.Firstly I utilized the MoSCoW prioritization (Must have, Should have, Could have, Won't have) to categorize and prioritize each user story based on its importance.
 For better planning and estimation, I assigned labels and story points to each user story, considering factors such as time and difficulty.
 This approach helped me gauge the relative effort required for different tasks and maintain a clear sense of priority.
 Also every user story includes acceptance criteria and associated tasks.Also I found it beneficial to transition to organizing my work into sprints with milestones.
 I structured the project into ten sprints  milestones.
 By grouping related user stories into each milestone, I could efficiently tackle tasks in a more focused manner.

 Epic-1  : Work Environment Setup